MicrosoftDocs/power-automate-docs/flow-docs/get-started-logic-template.md

 ---
-title: Create a flow from a template | Microsoft Docs
+title: Create a flow from a template - Microsoft Flow | Microsoft Docs
 description: Create a flow from any of several built-in templates.
 services: ''
 suite: flow